 In the wild the racoon dog is a monogamous animal.
 Their mating season starts in February and ends in April.
 A group of 3 to 4 males will follow a female around with some small fights taking place as they attempt to win the right to mate with the female.

-After 9-10 days the eyes open with fur begging to grow after this.
+After 9-10 days the eyes open with fur beginning to grow after this.
 The pups need to feed on milk for 45-60 days.
 They will begin on solid food after a month though.

 The pups are fully grown by 4 and ½ months of age.
 By August to September or at approximately 4-5 months old they will leave their parents.
-At 8-10months of old they are ready to reproduce.
+Sexual maturity is achieved at 8-10 months old.

 The racoon dog receives some of its name from its food washing tendency similar to North American racoons.